BYUHPC/sci-comp-course/assignments/treasure-hunt.md

-## Submission

-Your [assignment submission](https://byu.instructure.com/courses/25261/assignments) will constitute the name of the file and the message contained therein.

 ## Grading

 10 points for a correct answer, 5 points for the correct file but an incorrect message, 0 points otherwise.